porcinus/nc2png/README.md

 ## Known issues:
 - OpenGL preview not opening on Win10/11 : Please refer to ```OpenGL preview features`` section.
 - Program closes on Win10/11 H2 (2022+) : if preview line requirement meet: please check ``Windows Console`` section.
 - Some "cut" tool paths preview can look weird, offsized or undersized, this is mainly liked to integer rounding.
 This problem may be solved in the future when other side projects done.
+- On Windows older systems (2000, XP): ```libwinpthread-1 (libwinpthread-1.dll)``` missing, please copy [libwinpthread-1.dll](libwinpthread-1.dll) to your ```nc2png``` folder.

+## Any other issues:
+- Please keep in mind I started this project a very long time ago (10+yrs).
+- I do work on this project on my spare time when I feel the need to implement fixes and new things.
+- I am open to suggestions.
+- Please open a Issue if you think behave a abnormal way.
+- PLEASE keep in mind that this tool is AND WILL REMAIN a 2.5D tool.